Feminist urbanism: Housing

-Housing both in urban and suburban environments can be more equalitarian by responding to the needs of families for affordable, accessible, sustainable, and well-networked services, that allow both men and women to participate equally in the sharing of domestic and professional labor.
+Housing both in urban and suburban environments can be more equalitarian by responding to the needs of families for affordable, accessible, sustainable, and well-networked services, that allow men and women to participate equally in the sharing of domestic and professional labor.
 Bringing care-work to the forefront of urban design and making services accessible by distance and diverse transportation networks can improve the quality of life of urban families and is an important way to promote equal access to resources and opportunities for all genders.
 Dolores Hayden argued that a new, more inclusive way of designing and thinking of homes, neighborhoods and cities is necessary to support the activities of employed women.
-To transform housing, Hayden establishes that men and women need to be equally involved in paid and unpaid labor, we need to eliminate housing segregation by class, race, age and other factors, minimize unpaid domestic labor and waste, and maximize choices for recreation, social activities and basic needs.
+To transform housing, Hayden establishes that men and women need to be equally involved in paid and unpaid labor, housing segregation by class, race, age and other factors has to be eliminated, unpaid domestic labor and waste has to be minimized, and choices for recreation, social activities and basic needs have to be maximized.
 In addition to this, housing developments need to apply the theory of the commons to offer collective spaces.
-Finally, all services need to be accessible through well-designed walking networks and complemented by other infrastructure needs such as shading systems, seating, public restrooms and so on.
+Finally, all services need to be accessible through well-designed walking networks and complemented by other infrastructure needs such as shading systems, seating, and public restrooms.

 In The Grand Domestic Revolution, Hayden outlines multiple projects since the 1800s that have looked to socialize housework and encourage collaboration in domestic environments.

+Urinary leash

+A public urinal designed for use while standing, most women would not feel safe or able to use it.

+The urinary leash is a feminist concept that relates to women's equitable use of cities.
+Many buildings were created with only men's restrooms, especially those in spaces that were entirely male at the time such as certain college classrooms, doctor's lounges, and pilot's offices creating a form of segregation.
+This caused a need for women to separate themselves from the group to use the restroom, or return home.
+This is related to women's needs for period supplies, spaces they feel comfortable breastfeeding, places babies or children are welcome, and places that are free from harassment.
+More broadly, decisions that may seem neutral such as adding a "no bag policy" to a music venue may exclude women through a variety of factors such as sanitary needs, beauty standards relating to makeup, and a lack of pockets in women's clothing.